top of page

 • If someone different is collecting your child, let us know at drop-off, by email, or by phoning the school office.

-Thank you for your support and please feel free to ask us about anything at all.
-We’re so excited to begin this exciting term and can’t wait to see all the adventures ahead!
+• Thank you for your support and please feel free to ask us about anything at all.
+We are so excited to begin this exciting term and cannot wait to see all the adventures ahead!

 The Ducklings Team